 The Volvo V70 estate has been carrying out family load-lugging duties for over 20 years.
-Although it was replaced by the swisher-and considerably pricier-V90 in 2016,used V70sstill have a lot going for the mas ultra-dependable workhorses.
+Although it was replaced by the swisher-and considerably pricier-V90 in 2016, but used V70s still have a lot going for them – the ultra-dependable workhorses.
 Benefiting from Volvo’s build quality, a well-maintained, well-loved V70 will continue to serve you until the kids have flown the nest.

 The V70 is a no-nonsense family wagon, with smooth, rounded lines and Volvo’s signature tail-lights that run from the top of the bumper to the roofline.